Proceedings in civil court cases

 Liability in issue

-If the defendant in the case has not admitted he/she is at fault, the trial will take the following format;
+If the defendant in the case has not admitted they are at fault, the trial will take the following format;

-- Your barrister will outline to the judge the nature of the case and the injuries you suffered.
+- Your barrister will outline to the court the nature of the case and the injuries and losses you suffered.

 - Medical evidence relating to your injuries may be given by a doctor if appropriate to your case.

-- An engineer may be called to give evidence if necessary.
+- An engineer, or other expert, may be called to give evidence if necessary.

 - You are called to give evidence:

 - This will involve swearing on oath and answering the questions posed to you by your barrister as clearly and concisely as possible.
-You will give evidence relating to how the accident occurred and your injuries.
+You will give evidence relating to the alleged wrongdoing occurred, your injuries and your losses.

 - All the other witnesses on your side give evidence and are cross-examined.